SuyogSoti/suyogsoti.github.io/_posts/2017-06-03-Windward-Studios.markdown

 comments: true
 title:  "Windward Studios"
 date:   2017-06-03
-start: November 2016
+start: October 2016
-end: Present
+end: August 2017
 blog: false
 categories: Experience
 author: "Suyog Soti"
 tools: JAVA(Sikuli), C#, UI Automation (Sikuli)
 ---

-Handling the Automation of QA tools.
+Worked on the document generation engine that generates files of different format based on a given database.
+Also worked on internal tools to automatically test and deploy the software periodically.